-Joe Schlosser, Senior Vice President, Communications, Endemol Shine North America
+Joe Schlosser, Senior Vice President, Communications, Endemol Shine Americas

-Joe Schlosser serves as Senior Vice President, Communications, Endemol Shine North America, since March 2015.
+Joe Schlosser has served as Senior Vice President, Communications, Endemol Shine Americas, since March 2015.
 Schlosser originally joined Shine America in 2012 as Senior Vice President, Communications.
-He currently oversees all corporate, consumer and internal communications, as well as talent relations and events coordination for the Los Angeles-based TV production company.
+He currently oversees all corporate, consumer and internal communications, as well as talent relations, awards and events coordination for the Los Angeles-based TV production company in both North America and Latin America.

 Prior to joining Endemol Shine North America, Schlosser was Senior Vice President, Communications for Shine America, overseeing all corporate and consumer communications efforts for the U.S. division of the Shine Group.